 Buffy fish owl

 Buffy Fish Owl is the most common nocturnal bird in Borneo.
-It is instantly recognizable by its impressive eyebrows that are in fact ear tufts that all fish owls have.
-You can easily spot Buffy fish owls at night practically in any protected area you may wish to visit.
+It is instantly recognisable by its impressive eyebrows, which are, in fact, ear tufts that all fish owls have.
+You can easily spot Buffy fish owls at night, practically in any protected area you may wish to visit.

 Crested serpent eagle